EndPointCorp/end-point-blog/2022/04/perl-frameworks.md

 Here the script mixes logic and formatting and the encoding it produces by default tells us that this comes from another age...
-But if you want something which is seldom used and gets executed on demand without persisting in the machine's memory, this is still an option.
+But if you want something which is seldom used and gets executed on demand without persisting in the machine’s memory, this is still an option.

 Please note that there are frameworks which can work in CGI mode, so there is no reason to use CGI.pm, beside having to maintain legacy